pygmy-twylyte/amble/docs/README.md

 ## Quickstart

 ### Play the bundled demo
+0. Easiest if on Windows or Linux: download the approprate ZIP from the Releases page, extract, and run amble_engine (.exe if on Windows.)
 1. Install the latest stable Rust toolchain (the workspace tracks the version in `rust-toolchain`).
 2. Clone this repository and change into the workspace directory.
 3. Run the engine with the shipped content: